wi-ed/wi/README.md

-Marc-Antoine badly wanted a new editor that _wouldn't freeze_ when moving the cursor around even if the HD has high I/O, so he got bored and wrote 'svi' in 2012, which was a python prototype.
+Marc-Antoine badly wanted a new editor that _wouldn't freeze_ when moving the cursor around even if the HD has high I/O, so he got bored and wrote 'svi' in 2010, which was a python prototype.
 Obviously, using a text editor with a 3 letters name is unacceptable so the project was renamed to 'wi' in 2014.
-The old python was lost due to an HD crash and sanity prevailed, the whole project is being written in #golang.
+The old python was lost due to an HD crash in 2012 and sanity prevailed, the whole project is being written in #golang.
 Then he realized that someone had done an emacs clone, so I'm doing vim.
 Because of reasons.

 Thanks to no.smile.face@gmail.com for the inspiration (godit).
 This project is using several libraries from him.